-After the disk is replaced and the carrier is reinserted, the mmvdisk pdisk replace command powers on the replacement disk and integrates it into the ESS 3000 recovery group.
+After the disk is replaced and the carrier is reinserted, the mmvdisk pdisk replace command powers on the replacement disk, and integrates it into the ESS recovery group.

 You can replace the disk either manually or with the help of directed maintenance procedures (DMP) that are available in the GUI.
-The ESS 3000 GUI lists events in its event log in the Monitoring > Events page if a disk failure is reported in the system.
-Select the gnr_pdisk_replaceable event from the list of events and then select Action > Run Fix Procedure from the menu to launch the replace disk DMP in the GUI.
-For more information, see Replace disks in Elastic Storage System: Problem Determination Guide.
+The ESS GUI lists events in its event log in the Monitoring > Events page if a disk failure is reported in the system.
+Select the gnr_pdisk_replaceable event from the list of events, and then select Action > Run Fix Procedure from the menu to start the replace disk DMP in the GUI.
+For more information, see "Replace disks" on page 40.